Theodore Ryken Society

 - A bequest or provision in your will

 - A Charitable Gift Annuity, Charitable Remainder Unitrust, or Charitable Remainder Annuity Trust that accrues benefits to St. X

 - A gift or assignment of qualified retirement plan assets such as an IRA or 401(k)

 - A gift or assignment of a life insurance policy

 If you have already included St. X in your plans, we hope you will let us know.
 Your willingness to be listed as a member of The Ryken Society encourages others to follow your example.
 We acknowledge and respect those who wish to remain anonymous, but hope you will let us know of your intent on a confidential basis as the information supports St. X's planning for the future.
-To inform St. X of your plans or to explore the best options for you and your family, please visit our planned giving page, record your commitment below, or contact Chuck Willenbrink, Director of Advancement at 502.637.8485.
+To inform St. X of your plans, complete the commitment form below, or contact Chuck Willenbrink, Director of Advancement at 502.637.8485.

 benefits of membership